kryptokrona/kryptokrona-mobile-wallet/README.md

 Run `yo rn-toolbox:assets --icon assets/img/icon.png --force`

-When it asks for the name of your react-native project, enter `TonChan` (Not ton-chan!)
+When it asks for the name of your react-native project, enter `TonChan`

 #### Renaming app